multunus/autonomous-rc-car/README.md

 ##Run

-Once we have the trained model, the RC car is run autonomously using ```autonomous.py``` which takes an optional argument for the trained model; default will use the latest model in the ```optimized_thetas folder```.
+Once we have the trained model, the RC car is run autonomously using ```autonomous.py``` which takes an optional argument for the trained model; default will use the latest model in the ```optimized_thetas``` folder.
 At the command prompt, run the following command:

 ```
 python autonomous.py